 Home visits during Covid

-We are back and able to offer home visits with extra safety precautions in place.
+We are able to offer home visits with extra safety precautions in place in red and orange Covid-19 traffic light settings.
 We look forward to visiting you in your home again, and keeping both us and you safe by doing the following for all home visits: